 It’s usually easier to get approved for a private lender mortgage than a traditional loan.
 Private lenders are often solely in the business of issuing mortgage loans.
 This makes it far easier for them to streamline their approval process than traditional banks or money lenders.

 Traditional mortgages are often restricted to a few common forms.
 This means you’re severely restricted in the terms that are available.
-Private loans are able to be much more flexible, giving you more options towards finding terms that meet your specific needs.
+Private loans are able to be much more flexible, giving you more options for finding terms that meet your specific needs.

 There are a wide variety of reasons you might be seeking a private mortgage.